Impact of strain and morphology on magnetic properties of Fe$_3$O$_4$/NiO bilayers grown on Nb:SrTiO$_3$(001) and MgO(001): Introduction

-Fe$_3$O$_4$/NiO bilayer systems are attractive for magnetic tunnel junctions as well as for thermoelectric devices.
-Furthermore, bilayers grown on SrTiO$_3$ can be used to synthesize Ni$_x$Fe$_{3-x}$O$_4$ thin films by thermally induced interdiffusion with tunable magnetic and electric properties \cite{Kuschel1}.
-Regarding Fe$_3$O$_4$/NiO bilayers, previous studies have focused on electronic structure, interfacial coupling and magnetic characterization \cite{MagPropBilayer,Kupper,Fe3O4NiOinterface,ElStructBilayer} whereas to the best of our knowledge, there are no detailed structural studies for bilayers on SrTiO$_3$.
-However, the magnetic and transport characteristics of such films are sensitive to structural variations, number of defects or stoichiometric deviations and could be affected by the strain between the film and substrate.
-Therefore, in this work a comparative study on the growth, structural and magnetic properties of Fe$_3$O$_4$/NiO bilayers grown on MgO(001) and Nb-doped SrTiO$_3$(001) is presented.
+Up to now, most studies concerning NiO films on SrTiO$_3$ are limited to a coarse analysis of the growth \cite{NiOSTO,NiOSTO2}, while a thorough structural characterisation is seldom reported \cite{Zhang2017}.
+In the case of Fe$_3$O$_4$/NiO bilayers on both substrates, there is a number of works on electronic structure, interfacial coupling and magnetic characterization \cite{MagPropBilayer,Kupper,Fe3O4NiOinterface,ElStructBilayer} whereas to the best of our knowledge, there are no detailed structural studies for these bilayers on SrTiO$_3$.
+However, the magnetic and transport characteristics of such films are sensitive to structural variations, number of defects or stoichiometric deviations and could be affected by the strain between film and substrate \cite{Liu2017}.
+Therefore, in this work a comprehensive structural characterization of Fe$_3$O$_4$/NiO bilayers of different thicknesses grown on Nb-doped SrTiO$_3$(001) and for comparison on MgO(001) is presented.
+Additionally, these results are correlated to magnetic properties, e.g., magnetocrystalline anisotropy.

-Directly after deposition, the stoichiometry in the surface near region and the surface structure of each layer was determined \textit{in situ} using x\,-\,ray photoelectron spectroscopy (XPS) and low energy electron diffraction (LEED), respectively.
-The bulk structure was investigated \textit{ex situ} by x\,-\,ray reflectivity (XRR) and synchrotron radiation x\,-\,ray diffraction (SR-XRD) measurements and analyzed within the full kinematic diffraction theory.
-Further, magnetic properties, e.g., magnetocrystalline anisotropy (MCA), have been investigated via vibrating sample magnetometry (VSM).
+Directly after deposition, the stoichiometry in the near surface region and the surface structure of each layer was determined \textit{in situ} using x-ray photoelectron spectroscopy (XPS) and low energy electron diffraction (LEED), respectively.
+The bulk structure was investigated \textit{ex situ} by x-ray reflectivity (XRR) and synchrotron radiation x\,-\,ray diffraction (SR-XRD) measurements and analyzed within the kinematic diffraction theory.
+Further, angle dependent hysteresis loops are measured via vibrating sample magnetometry (VSM).